areebahanif11/Start_Data_Journey/Excel_learning_roadmap.md

-# 📗 Excel Learning Guide for Beginners – Step by Step Roadmap
+# 📗 Excel Learning Guide – Step by Step Roadmap

 This is a beginner-friendly roadmap to help you learn **Microsoft Excel** from scratch.
 Each step includes **topics to learn** and **helpful video resources** so you can master Excel for data analysis and daily tasks.